d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 * Find the correlation coefficient

-* Find the estimated line of regression using summary statistics and R Linear Model Output
+* Find the estimated line of regression using summary statistics and `R` linear model (`lm`) output

-* Understand what the slope coefficient represents
+* Interpret the slope coefficient in context of the problem

-* Understand what the coefficient of determination is
+* Interpret the coefficient of determination in context of the problem

 ## Movies released in 2016

 We will revisit the data set used last week collected on Movies released since 1916 to 2016.
 Here is a reminder of the variables collected on these movies.

 * Year: Year the movie was released